-First Lady Michelle Obama recognized and celebrated twelve young people from across the country on behalf of the award-winning creative youth development programs in which they participate.
-The children and teens represented the twelve after-school and out-of-school-time programs that received the 2016 National Arts and Humanities Youth Program (NAHYP) Award.
+First Lady Michelle Obama recognized and celebrated 12 young people from across the country on behalf of the award-winning creative youth development programs in which they participate.
+The children and teens represented the 12 after-school and out-of-school-time programs that received the 2016 National Arts and Humanities Youth Program (NAHYP) Award.
 The award recognizes the country’s best creative youth development programs for using engagement in the arts and the humanities to increase academic achievement, graduation rates, and college enrollment.

 She continued by saying, “We believe that every single child has boundless promise, no matter who they are, where they come from, or how much money their parents have.
-And it is important to our continued greatness to see these kids as ours – not as ‘them,’ not as ‘other, but as ours.
+And it is important to our continued greatness to see these kids as ours – not as ‘them,’ not as ‘other,' but as ours.
 And that's really the power of programs like these.
 That's the message that they send to our young people every single day.”

 Echoing those remarks, 15-year-old student Jayden Lim spoke from the podium about her participation in Tribal Youth Ambassadors, a program of the California Indian Museum and Cultural Center, and how it taught her the importance of being an advocate for her community.
 She said, “The idea that when you’re kicked down, you don’t stay there — you get back up and you fight.
 No one should be defined by another’s ignorance, and if you want change in your community, you have to go out and make that change.
 You can’t wait for someone to go out and change it for you.”

-Tribal Youth Ambassadors is typical of the other eleven creative youth development programs, which were chosen from a pool of 251 nominations and 50 finalists and recognized by Mrs. Obama for improving literacy and language abilities, communication and performance skills, and cultural awareness.
+Tribal Youth Ambassadors is typical of the other 11 creative youth development programs, which were chosen from a pool of 251 nominations and 50 finalists and recognized by Mrs. Obama for improving literacy and language abilities, communication and performance skills, and cultural awareness.

 Among the creative youth development programs receiving the 2016 award were the following:

 One program takes literacy “on the road” to reach children and their families in 14 lower-income communities, by providing access to books, story time, and hands-on craft activities.
-A holistic program, it also supplements family nutrition and offers informational resources to parents (The Reading Road Show – Gus Bus, Harrisonburg, Va.).
+A holistic program, it also supplements family nutrition and offers informational resources to parents (The Reading Road Show – Gus Bus, Harrisonburg, VA).

-Two programs from Boston, Mass. were recognized, including the longest-running LGBTQ youth theater program in the country, which provides intensive training, artistic and professional skill building, and leadership development to youth from underserved areas (True Colors: Out Youth Theater).
+Two programs from Boston, MA were recognized, including the longest-running LGBTQ youth theater program in the country, which provides intensive training, artistic and professional skill building, and leadership development to youth from underserved areas (True Colors: Out Youth Theater).
 The other awardee is a humanities program that prepares youth ages 13 to 19 for college through rigorous workshops centered on culture, social justice, and civic engagement (IBA’s Youth Development Program).

-An innovative apprenticeship program weaves together workforce development and life skills training in various art disciplines, including media arts, photography, theater, and visual arts (St. Louis ArtWorks, St. Louis, Mo.).
+An innovative apprenticeship program weaves together workforce development and life skills training in various art disciplines, including media arts, photography, theater, and visual arts (St. Louis ArtWorks, St. Louis, MO).

-“These amazing programs prove how effective creative youth development can be in changing lives and communities,” said Megan Beyer, executive director of the PCAH.
+“These amazing programs prove how effective creative youth development can be in changing lives and communities,” said Megan Beyer, executive director of PCAH.
 “They’re improving academic achievement and contributing to high school graduation rates, and they’re providing the opportunity for young people to build the 21st-century skills they need to succeed in school and in life.”